navi-04/Issue-change-log/issue-change-log-cui/documentation/13-privacy-policy.md

 **This Privacy Policy is effective as of January 1, 2024.**

-**By using Issue Change Log, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.**
+**By using Advanced Work Item log, you acknowledge that you have read, understood, and agree to be bound by this Privacy Policy.**

 **If you do not agree with this Privacy Policy, please do not use the App.**